Jayce Landberg

-Erik Jayce Landberg is a Swedish guitar virtuoso, composer, record producer, multi-instrumentalist, lyricist, poet, novelist, photographer and video director.
+Erik Jayce Landberg or Jayce Landberg, is a Swedish guitar virtuoso, composer, record producer, multi-instrumentalist, lyricist, poet, novelist, photographer, actor and film director.

 Early life

-Landberg was born in Switzerland in 1987 and grew up between Stockholm, Sweden, the Swedish countryside as well as Switzerland.
+Landberg was born in Switzerland and grew up between Stockholm, Sweden, the Swedish countryside as well as Switzerland.

 At a very early stage he discovered art and poetry until finally picking up the guitar at his parents' request.

 At age 18, Landberg left his current household to move back to Stockholm where he started playing guitar in several band constellations.
 He attended Uppsala University as well as Stockholm University and graduated with a Master of Arts degree as well as a Bachelor of Law.

 Solo deal / recording career

 In 2006, Jayce Landberg met rock vocalist Göran Edman, famous for his previous work with acts such as Yngwie Malmsteen & John Norum.

 The two of them recorded two songs which were released as a demo EP entitled Lost Without You.